 - In Papertrail, click Settings, select Log Destinations, and click Create Log Destination.
 Ensure the default option to Accept connections via Port is selected.
 Click Create and take note of the

-<log destination host>:<log destination port>that displays at the top of the Destination Settings page.
+<log destination host>:<log destination port>that displays at the top of the relevant log destination card on the Log Destinations page.

 Create a Kubernetes secret on your cluster named